Elizabeth I 1533-1603, actually Elizabeth Tudor, also known as The Virgin Queen was from 1558 to the day she died queen of England.

 The Textile Manual is an encyclopaedia of textile information, from material to yarn, from fabric structure to the finishing process.
 Encompassing practical tips for a range of textiles and detailed visuals, this ultra-accessible manual is the perfect companion for fashion aficionados and aspiring fashion designers.

-Official Swiss garb of a teacher in the Baroque period
+Official garb of a teacher.
+Switzerland Baroque period, 17th century.

 German aristocracy around 1580 in Spanish court fashion.